-Due to the COVID-19 pandemic and the effects of government and health official mandates to avoid nonessential travel, we have suspended operations at over 50% of our hotel properties.
+Due to the COVID-19 pandemic and the effects of government and health official mandates to avoid nonessential travel, we previously announced the suspension of operations at 57 of our hotel properties.
+As government mandated stay-in-place restrictions are lifted, we developed a framework to open hotels in a socially and financially responsible way.
+As of June 30, 2020, we had reopened 21 hotels and subsequently have reopened 15 hotels, but will continue to operate open hotels under aggressive operating cost containment plans, including significantly reduced staffing, elimination of non-essential amenities and services, and the closure of several floors and most food and beverage outlets.
 Significant events affecting travel, including the COVID-19 pandemic, typically have an impact on booking patterns, with the full extent of the impact generally determined by the duration of the event and its impact on travel decisions.
-We believe the ongoing effects of the COVID-19 pandemic on our operations have had, and will continue to have a material adverse impact on our financial results and liquidity, and such adverse impact may continue well beyond the containment of such outbreak.
+We believe the ongoing effects of the COVID-19 pandemic on our operations continue to have a material adverse impact on our financial results and liquidity, and such adverse impact may continue well beyond the containment of such outbreak.